Broadband Updates within the County

 Latest Broadband Update:

-Parkland County is working to better understand the broadband needs in the County.
-We are still actively engaged in this process but do realize that timelines will be affected.
+Dec.
+2023: Parkland County is working to better understand the broadband needs in the County.
+We are still actively engaged in this process by implementing county-lead programs like the Satellite Internet Rebate Trial, working with inter-governmental partners to gain grant funding, and communicating with various members of industry to identify unique solutions to broadband servicing.
+Providing county-wide access to broadband is a complex task and as such, timelines will be affected.
 We thank all residents and businesses for your patience.

 Parkland County Starlink Trial